bramley/phplist-plugin-subscribers/README.md

 ## Version history ##

     version     Description
-    2.32.0+20221224 Add command to set attribute value to empty string 2.31.1+20220921 Fix poor response time copying subscriber results with a large number of subscribers 2.31.0+20220112 Add remote access page to import subscribers
+    2.33.0+20230124 Allow ! at start of email address pattern to select addresses that do not match 2.32.0+20221224 Add command to set attribute value to empty string 2.31.1+20220921 Fix poor response time copying subscriber results with a large number of subscribers 2.31.0+20220112 Add remote access page to import subscribers